How to Inspect a Used Car

 Rag or paper towels

-Audio tape or CD (to check-out sound system)
+Audio tape or CD (to the check-out sound system)

 Does the motor start and run smoothly?